wale1454/Real-Estate-Listing-Web-App/README.md

 # Real-Estate-Listing-Web-App

-Built with Python, Django, HTML/CSS
+Built with Python, Django, HTML/CSS.

-You can create, view, edit and delete property listings.
+You can create a new listing, upload an image of the property, view available listings,  edit and delete property listings.

 # Usage

-You need to install Django and also Pillow for handling images
+You need to install Django and also Pillow for handling images.

 <pre><code> pip install django
  pip install Pillow